Open Auditions: Lionheart Season 2025

-The Lionheart Theatre Company is excited to announce open, non-Equity auditions for our July production of “The Enchanted Bookshop” by Todd Wallinger.
+The Lionheart Theatre Company is excited to announce open, non-Equity auditions for SELECT OPEN ROLES for our March 2025 production of “The Man Who Came to Dinner” by George S. Kaufmann and Moss Hart.

 Audition Dates: